YacineOuhrouche/Circuits_Repo/BJT_Circuits/README.md

 # 🔌 Analog Circuits

 Welcome to the **Analog Circuits** repository! 🎉
 This collection demonstrates how to build **basic analog circuits** using components like **diodes, resistors, capacitors, and transistors**.
-Each project highlights fundamental concepts in analog electronics.
+Analog circuits are those where signals vary continuously and are used to process a wide range of information, such as sound, light, temperature, and other real-world phenomena.
+Unlike digital circuits, which deal with binary values (0s and 1s), analog circuits deal with continuous signal variations, making them crucial for real-world applications.

 Each folder contains: